chiragkrishna/Mahindra-eSUVs-Manual-Downloader/README.md

+DISCLAIMER: I am not responsible you crash your car or your PC

 Mahindra eSUV's Releases/Updates manuals regularly and doesnt give us a pdf or printed manually for offline use.

 I have created a simple javascript, so that we can create pdf file from the latest [manual](https://mvault.mahindra.com/owners_manual) from Mahindra